markcyen/rps-game-in-go/README.md

 3. In your CLI, type `go run main.go`
 4. Open up a browser and type in `http://localhost:8080`
 5. Play rock-paper-scissors to your heart's content
-6. Kindly let me share with me any improvements.
+6. Kindly share with me any improvements or suggestions.
 Thank you!